nathanlarsen1/ApplyfilterstoSQLqueries/README.md

 <br />
 </p>

- In the screenshot, you will see the SQL query I used and the output from that query.
-The query starts by selecting all collumns from log_in_attempts table.
-Then it uses the WHERE clause with an AND operator to filter the results to output all of the logon attempts that occured after 18:00 and were not successful.</br></br>
+In the screenshot, you will see the SQL query I used and its output.
+The query begins by selecting all columns from the log_in_attempts table.
+It then uses a WHERE clause with an AND operator to filter the results, showing all logon attempts that occurred after 18:00 and were unsuccessful.</br></br>

 <h2>Retrieve login attempts on specific dates</h2>

 A suspicious event occurred on 2022-05-09.
-To investigate this event, I wanted to review all login attempts which occurred on that day and the day before.
-I used filters in SQL to create a query that identifies all login attempts that occurred on 2022-05-09 and 2022-05-08.</br></br>
+To investigate, I reviewed all login attempts from that day and the previous day.
+I used SQL filters to create a query that identified all login attempts on 2022-05-09 and 2022-05-08.</br></br>

 <p align="center">
 <img src="https://i.imgur.com/pAPISSU.png" height="80%" width="80%" alt="Connection Attempt"/>